ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

 This second button is unavailable until after you analyze the HFSS design.

 When you click **Get results**, the project is analyzed.
-The user can specify the number of cores to use in the simulation.
+You can specify the number of cores to use in the simulation.

 Once the project is solved, you can click **Get results** on the **Analysis** tab to view results.